-A healthy immune system is our body’s defence against colds, flus and other infections that may stop us enjoying life.
+A healthy immune system is our body’s defense against colds, flu and other infections that may stop us from enjoying life.
 Keeping healthy is one way we can make sure our immune system is working properly.
-Making sure our defences are strong to resist viruses, like COVID-19, and the usual seasonal flu, coughs and colds.
+Making sure our defenses are strong to resist viruses and the usual seasonal flu, coughs and colds.

 Our skin is an important part of our immune system, creating a barrier between viruses and bacteria outside and our organs and tissues inside.
-The moist membranes in our mouth and nose are also an important barrier in our immune system.
-The rest of our immune system includes immune cells and organs including our lymph glands, tonsils, adenoids, bone marrow and digestive system.
+The moist membranes in our mouth and nose are also important barriers to our immune system.
+The rest of our immune system includes immune cells and organs, including our lymph glands, tonsils, adenoids, bone marrow and digestive system.

 What we eat and drink, and our gut health and stress levels can all affect our immune health.
-Being stuck at home, at easy reach of the kitchen, or worried about work, friend and family it’s likely that you need a little bit of tender loving care to boost your immune system naturally.
+Working from home, at easy reach of the kitchen, or having more stress, it’s likely that you need a little bit of tender loving care to boost your immune system naturally.

 Make sure you’re still eating plenty of fruit and vegetables.
 If you can’t get hold of a regular supply of fresh fruit and vegetables, stock up on frozen.
 They’re nutritionally just as good as fresh.
-Choosing different coloured fruit and vegetables will give you a range of immune boosting plant-nutrients.
+Choosing different coloured fruit and vegetables will give you a range of plant nutrients to boost your well-being.

 New Zealand Manuka honey contains a unique compound, Methylglyoxal (MG or MGO).
-Research has found that at certain concentrations MGO has been shown restrict bacterial growth.
-Choosing Manuka Honey products with MG250+ (or UMF10+) means you’re getting the minimum anti-microbial boost.
-The higher the MG/UMF rating, the more healthful compounds in the Manuka Honey.
+Choosing Manuka Honey products with MG250+ (or UMF10+) means you’re getting a great hit of honey.
+The higher the MG/UMF rating, the more super-food compounds in the Manuka Honey.

 Keeping our skin clean is one thing we’re all encouraged to do.
-Especially when trying to reduce the spread of COVID-19.
-But, the more we wash our hands, the drier they become.
-This puts the important barrier of our skin at risk of becoming rough and damaged making the physical barrier weak.
+Especially when trying to reduce the spread of germs.
+The more we wash our hands, the drier they become.
+This puts the important barrier of our skin at risk of becoming rough and damaged.
+Making the physical barrier weak.

-Using protective hand creams and lotions after we wash our hands is how we can keep our skin immune barrier healthy.
+Using protective hand creams and lotions after we wash our hands is how we can keep our skin's immune barrier healthy.

 Having plenty of fluid to drink keeps us hydrated, allowing our skin, nose and mouth to perform their immune function to the best of their ability.